increase conversions on your website

 Optimise for Featured Snippets

-Ranking in Google’s Featured Snippets can significantly increase visibility and drive more organic traffic to your site.
-These snippets appear at the top of search results and provide quick answers, making them a prime opportunity for boosting clicks and conversions.
-Studies show that users often trust the information displayed in rich snippets, making them more likely to engage with the source website.
+Ranking in Google’s featured snippets can lift visibility and drive more organic traffic.
+These snippets sit at the top of search results and answer a query directly, which makes them a strong opportunity for clicks.
+Users tend to trust the information shown there, so they are more likely to visit the source.

-To optimise for snippets, structure content using clear headings, bullet points, and concise answers to common queries.
-Google prioritises well-formatted content that directly answers search intent.
-Google’s Search Central highlights how properly structured content can improve rankings, enhance credibility, and drive more conversions by positioning your site as a trusted authority.
+To win snippets, structure content with clear headings, bullet points, and concise answers to common questions.
+Google favours well-formatted content that answers search intent directly.
+Done well, this can improve rankings, build credibility, and position your site as a trusted source.

 rich snippets testing tool